bagerard/deprecated_usecase/CONTRIBUTING.rst

 When `reporting a bug <https://github.com/bagerard/py-usecase/issues>`_ please include:

-    * Your operating system name and version.
     * Any details about your local setup that might be helpful in troubleshooting.
-    * Detailed steps to reproduce the bug.
+    * Detailed steps to reproduce the bug, ideally a code snippet

 Documentation improvements
 ==========================